 OPTION 1 - Open the other end of Sunshine Ave to the new freeway entrance/exit.
 I have no idea why a wall was built there when this road could have been connected and it would have alleviated a LOT of school traffic in the South Tweed area (Minjungbul Rd).
-I

-OPTION 2 - Add a 'middle lane' on Dry Dock Rd for cars turning right from Sunshine Ave into Dry Dock Rd, after which they Tweed Heads West Seagull Isle paved footpath along water is very bad.
+Tweed Heads West Seagull Isle paved footpath along water is very bad.
 A lot of elderly people use this path.

-Trying to use a Some sides of road are ok.
+Some sides of road are ok.
 One side of Drydock ok.
 But off river side = none

-Footpath along scenic drive connecting bilambil heights to west tweed is needed for children to safely travel on, children currently have to walk on road or cross road in several spots, very dangerous...

-Sunshine Avenue school drop off
+Footpath along scenic drive connecting bilambil heights to west tweed is needed for children to safely travel on, Sunshine Avenue school drop off

 It is very dangerous for pedestrians and cyclists on Fraser Drive between Banora Central and Dry Dock Road.
 Drivers need to be educated about pedestrian awareness when they are leaving shopping centers etc they don't give way to pedestrians who are on footpaths.
 Shopping centers need to provide signage where their driveways cross footpaths notifying drivers of pedestrians and to give way to them.
-The exit of Tweed Centro front car on Wharf Street is particularly dangerous as there is a garden blocking drivers view of the footpath and most drivers only look to the right as they come to the footpath because the they are watching the traffic to see if they can get out.
-I believe most drivers are not aware that they have to give way to pedestrians.
-I think the phasing on the traffic lights is to short for elderly pedestrians crossing Minjungbal Drive at the Machinery drive exit of Tweed City Shopping Center
+The exit of Tweed Centro front car on Wharf Street is particularly dangerous as there is a garden blocking drivers view of the footpath and most drivers

 Very little shade/protection from sun on pathways, specially Minjungbal Dr to shopping centre.
 Need more trees along pathways.
 Love cycleways around Kingscliff, lots of trees and shade along paths.
 Trees help absorb heat off pathways.
-Cunninham St - Oxley St - Kirkwood Rd are becoming less and less accessible due to development/construction.
-Kids need to be able to access shopping centre safely.
-Need to factor pathways into development planning.
-Crossing the Tweed River very badly planned in terms of shade.
-Can only use it early morning or evening.
+Cunninham St - Oxley St - Kirkwood Rd are becoming less and less accessible due to

 Recreation and Florence Street - lighting not working well along footpath, too dark.
 Tweed Centro side street (Frances) - lighting motorists don't stop for pedestrian crossing, need more signage to alert motorists earlier.
-Boyd St and Florence St roundabout, need signage give way to pedestrians as traffic comes from all directions making it too difficult to cross.
+Boyd

 To get to Tweed City would have to walk / ride to corner at lights at Drydock Rd and Midgebal Dr. No path on Drydock Rd - have to walk across private lawns.
-Dangerous trying to share path w/ wheelchairs, bikes, prams etc. Need footpath crossing Fraser Dr linking Acacia Ave where Christian College is.
+Dangerous trying to share path w/ wheelchairs, bikes, prams etc.